MEI Travel Banner Ad

 Carnival Celebration Cruise Ship Review

 Royal Caribbean’s policy states that pool deck chairs are available on a first come, first served basis and reserving isn’t allowed.
-The line’s FAQ web page says “If a pool chair is left unattended for more than 30 minutes with no signs of any guests returning, our crew will remove any belongings and place them in the lost and found.”
+The line’s policy states that “If a pool chair is left unattended for more than 30 minutes with no signs of any guests returning, our crew will remove any belongings and place them in the lost and found.”

 Norwegian Cruise Line

-Norwegian Cruise Line’s guest conduct policy says that reserving pool and deck chairs is not allowed.
+Norwegian Cruise Line’s guest conduct policy says that “pool, deck and theatre chairs may not be reserved.”
 It doesn’t elaborate on what the line’s official policy is to prevent chair hogs.
-But past guests have indicated that crew members remove items from loungers if they have been unattended for a certain period of time.
-One person on an online forum said if it was over 30 minutes, while another said 15 minutes.
-The current policy could differ.
+But past guests have indicated that crew members use the sticker method, marking loungers that have been unattended for a while and then coming back about an hour later to remove the belongings if the occupant hasn’t returned.
+Since NCL doesn’t indicate a specific time period before items are removed on its website, the policy may differ from ship to ship.

 Celebrity Cruises